 by Kelly McCoy

-Kelly McCoy is a principal of McCoy Group, Ogunquit, Maine.
+Kelly McCoy is owner at The McCoy Group in Ogunquit, Maine.